Electric RC airplanes.

 - Do research.
 Internet forums and video sites are great places to seek further advice, or ask at your local hobby shop, or club, if you have one.

-RC airplane sound systems have been around for some time, but only for larger IC airplanes due to their size and weight.
+RC airplane sound systems have been around for some time, but only for larger IC planes due to their size and weight.

 Thankfully now there is a great system available for smaller foam (and traditional balsa) electric planes.
 You can read about it on the MrRCSound system page, but here's a video of such a system in an electric P-51 Mustang, a very popular choice of radio control airplane...

-Andrew Lawrence, who has developed and produces these systems, has single handedly made yet another exciting change to the face of the rc flying hobby by making these units available.
+Andrew Lawrence, who has developed this system, has single handedly made yet another exciting change to the face of the rc flying hobby by producing these units, at a very affordable price.
 This is the first time that your average electric 'park flyer' size rc plane can feature authentic engine (and gun) sounds, so hats off to Andrew for achieving that!